ThomasLengeling/KinectPV2/README.md

 #### Reference and point cloud comming soon

-[Webpage](http://codigogenerativo.com/kinect-2-0-library-for-processing/) wih a sample tutorial and a couple of useful things.
+[Webpage](http://codigogenerativo.com/kinect-2-0-library-for-processing/) with tutorial and some couple of useful things. s
 #### Install

 - Install KinectSDK v2.0 for Windows